kirillsulim/blog-jekyll/_posts/2020-08-05-python-strict-yaml-deserialization.md

 ## Solution that didn't work

-That is very common patternt, right?
+This is a very common pattern, right?
 It must be very easy.
 Just import standard yaml library and problem solved?